Ocramius/ocramius.github.com/source/_posts/2017-05-29-eliminating-visual-debt.md

 <p>
-    Please do use interfaces, as they reduce clutter, making things easier to follow from a consumer perspective.
+    Please do use interfaces, as they reduce clutter, making things easier to follow from a consumer perspective, be it a human or an automated tool.
 </p>

 <p>